dasc-lab/ros2-vicon-bridge/README.md

 ```
 The source code of the `ViconSDK` has been copied from Vicon and provided in this repo, meaning it should be able to build for both `x86` and `aarch64` systems, and possibly others.

-You also need to grab the `diagnostics-updater` package:
+You also need to grab the `diagnostic-updater` package:
 ```
-sudo apt-get install ros-${ROS_DISTRO}-diagnostics-updater
+sudo apt-get install ros-${ROS_DISTRO}-diagnostic-updater
 ```

 From your `colcon_ws` run